Governing Body

 I became the Chair in October 2021, having joined initially as a parent governor, and absolutely love being part of the Lanterns Governing Body.
 In my day job I am a co-Director of a medico-legal business and bring 15 years experience of working in the public sector as a senior manager, in both operational and strategic roles, to the governing body.
 My daughter attended Lanterns and thrived, which makes me even more committed to ensuring that the nursery school offers all children the opportunity to achieve their full potential.
 In my spare time I enjoy reading and creative pursuits.

-I am the curriculum governor for Lanterns after joining the governing body in 2022.
-My daughter attended Lanterns back in 2020, my first son is currently in Butterflies room and my second son will start when he turns two.
-Having been a Reception class teacher and PreSchool Room Leader in a number of settings in and around Winchester, I can really see just how special Lanterns is and want to support this unique and nurturing nursery in any way I can.
+I joined the governing body in 2022, initially as a Co-opted Governor.
+I have since started working at Lanterns and now attend in my capacity as Staff Governor.
+All of my children have attended Lanterns, and having been a Reception class teacher and PreSchool Room Leader in a number of settings in and around Winchester, I can really see just how special Lanterns is.
+I want to continue to support this unique and nurturing nursery in any way I can.

 Emily Townsend, Co-opted Governor